oupnkalr/oupnkalr/README.md

   | HTML light gray | [![light gray][light gray image]][light gray] | [10.30][light gray contrast] | `#d3d3d3` | `rgb(211, 211, 211)` |

-  Because there is no color wheel for gray (hues in HSL/HSV color models), then HTML colors are used as reference.
+  Because there is no color wheel for gray (hues in HSL/HSV color models), then only HTML colors are used as reference.

   Thoughts: